zackstout/new-notes/vim-notes/README.md

 - Enter shell commands with `:!COMMAND`.
 - Save your file under a name with `:w FILENAME`.
 - use `v` to enter visual mode, selecting text that can be modified, deleted, saved, yanked, whatever.
+- use `:r FILENAME` to read, or paste, in the contents of a file.
+- We can also `:r !COMMAND` to read in the output of a command.

 ## Actions & Motions
 ### Deletion